jackingham/jackingham/README.md

 ### Hi there 👋

 I'm currently working as a Performance QA engineer and as such this place is pretty quiet.
-It contains my old Java dev/SDET work from Sparta Global as well as some assorted uni projects.
+It contains my old Java dev/SDET and DevOps work from Sparta Global as well as my Uni dissertation/FMP and some other assorted uni projects.

 I am best reached on LinkedIn.